 If you or someone in your home has tested positive for the coronavirus, do not recycle your recyclables; place them in a bag that is securely closed and discard them in your trash container.
 This also applies to any used cleaning supplies, paper towels, tissues, or PPE generated within a home or business with someone who has tested positive.

 Health and Safety

-Due to reports from global health services and a recent study published in the New England Journal of Medicine that the coronavirus (COVID-19) can live on surfaces for an extended period of time, such as up 24 hours on cardboard and up to 2-3 days on plastic, we are advising everyone against picking up litter, in groups or individually, until further notice.
-Our primary concern and priority is the health and safety of our affiliate network, volunteers, and all Americans. #SafetyIsBeautiful
+Due to reports from global health services and a study published on March 20, 2020, in the New England Journal of Medicine indicating the coronavirus (COVID-19) can remain viable on surfaces for an extended period of time, such as up 24 hours on cardboard and up to 2-3 days on plastic, we are advising everyone to exercise caution and use litter-collection devices, washable gloves, or frequently wash their hands when picking up litter, in small physically distancing groups or individually.
+Also, follow CDC sanitizing recommendations until further notice.
+Our primary concern and priority is the health and safety of our affiliate network, volunteers, and all Americans as they work to improve their communities. #SafetyIsBeautiful

 Keeping hands clean through improved hand hygiene is one of the most important steps we can take in avoiding getting sick and spreading germs to others.

 This is an evolving situation, and we encourage you to closely monitor reports from your state and local health departments, the CDC, and WHO.

 - Litter Cleanup in a COVID-19 Environment [PDF]